awesomemotive/easy-digital-downloads/readme.md

 * New: Added a couple of new filters to the file download processing function
 * New: Added Japanese language files
 * Fix: a couple of undefined index errors
-* Fix: Bwith the "All" filter in the Payment History page
+* Fix: Bug with the "All" filter in the Payment History page
 * Fix: an amount comparision error in the PayPal IPN processer

 ### 1.1.0 ###

-* Added new French translation files, thanks for Boddhi
+* New: Added new French translation files, thanks for Boddhi
-* Updated default language files
+* New: Added a new "upload" callback for settings field types
-* Fix: the width of the "Email" column in the payment history page
+* New: Added a new hook, edd_process_verified_download, to the download processing function
-* Added payment "status" filters to the payment history page
+* New: Added new {receipt_id} template tag for purchase receipts
-* Added an option to filter the payment history page by user/buyer
+* New: Added payment "status" filters to the payment history page
-* Added a "Price" column to the Downloads page
+* New: Added an option to filter the payment history page by user/buyer
-* Fix: Bwith duplicate "Settings Updated" notices
+* New: Added a "Price" column to the Downloads page
-* Added a missing text domain to the Settings Updated notice
+* New: Added a missing text domain to the Settings Updated notice
-* Fix: Bwith the add-ons cache that caused them to never refresh
+* Fix: Bug with the add-ons cache that caused them to never refresh
-* Added new {receipt_id} template tag for purchase receipts
+* Fix: Bug with duplicate "Settings Updated" notices
-* Improved CSS for the checkout page
+* Tweak: The width of the "Email" column in the payment history page
-* Improved CSS for the payment method icons
+* Tweak: Improved CSS for the checkout page
-* Added a new "upload" callback for settings field types
+* Tweak: Improved CSS for the payment method icons
-* Added a new hook, edd_process_verified_download, to the download processing function
+* Tweak: Minor improvements to the email templating system
-* Minor improvements to the email templating system
+* Tweak: Minor improvements to the View Order Details pop up
-* Minor improvements to the View Order Details pop up
+* Tweak: Updated edd_sert_payment() to apply the date of the payment to the post_date field
-* Updated edd_sert_payment() to apply the date of the payment to the post_date field
+* Tweak: Updated default language files

 ### 1.0.9 ###

-* Updated the purchase/download history short codes to only show files for the price options the user has purchased
+* New: Added labels above the file name and file URL fields to help users using browsers without placeholder support
-* Fix: Bwith the file upload meta box fields
+* New: Added the ability to register custom payment method icons
-* Added the ability to register custom payment method icons
+* New: Added unique IDs to P tags on the checkout form
-* Added unique IDs to P tags on the checkout form
+* New: Added an option to disable the PayPal IPN verification
-* Added an option to disable the PayPal IPN verification
+* New: Added a new feature that allows source files to be restricted to specific price options
-* Added a new feature that allows source files to be restricted to specific price options
+* New: Added an option in Settings > Misc to define the expiration length for download links - default is 24 hours
-* Updated the "View Purchase Details" modal to include the price option purchased, if any
+* New: Added a new filter, edd_download_file_url_args,  for changing the arguments passed to the function that generages download URLs
-* Added labels above the file name and file URL fields to help users using browsers without placeholder support
+* New: Added a new filter to allow developers to change the redirect URL for the edd_login form
-* Made improvements to the checkout registration form layout
+* Fix: Bug with the EDD_READ_FILE_MODE constant
-* Added an option in Settings > Misc to define the expiration length for download links - default is 24 hours
+* Fix: Bug with the file upload meta box fields
-* Updated the [purchase_link] short code in the Download Configuration meta box to reflect the chosen button color
+* Tweak: Updated the "View Purchase Details" modal to include the price option purchased, if any
-* Updated the "Short Code" column in the list table to include the correct button color option
+* Tweak: Updated the purchase/download history short codes to only show files for the price options the user has purchased
-* Added a new filter, edd_download_file_url_args,  for changing the arguments passed to the function that generages download URLs
+* Tweak: Made improvements to the checkout registration form layout
-* Fix: Bwith the EDD_READ_FILE_MODE constant
+* Tweak: Updated the [purchase_link] short code in the Download Configuration meta box to reflect the chosen button color
-* Added a new filter to allow developers to change the redirect URL for the edd_login form
+* Tweak: Updated the "Short Code" column in the list table to include the correct button color option
-* Improved some file / function organization
+* Tweak: Improved some file / function organization

 ### 1.0.8.5 ###

-* Added {payment_method} to the list of email template tags for showing the method of payment used for a purchase
+* New: Added {payment_method} to the list of email template tags for showing the method of payment used for a purchase
-* Removed the menu_position attribute from the "download" post type to help prevent menu conflicts
+* Fix: Bug with the page options in settings
-* Fix: Bwith the page options in settings
+* Fix: Bug with the function that checks if a user has purchased a specific download
-* Updated the edd_read_file() function to convert local URLs to absolute file paths
+* Fix: Potential bug with the "settings updated" notice that could have caused duplicate messages to be shown
-* Fix: Bwith the [downloads] short code
+* Fix: Bug with the [downloads] short code
-* Enhanced the function for checking if a user has purchased a download to add support for checking for specific price options
+* Tweak: Enhanced the function for checking if a user has purchased a download to add support for checking for specific price options
-* Fix: Bwith the function that checks if a user has purchased a specific download
+* Tweak: Removed the menu_position attribute from the "download" post type to help prevent menu conflicts
-* Fix: a potential bug with the "settings updated" notice that could have caused duplicate messages to be shown
+* Tweak: Updated the edd_read_file() function to convert local URLs to absolute file paths

 ### 1.0.8.4 ###

-* Fix: Bwith download sale/earning stats going negative when reversing purchases
+* New: Added a few new action hooks
-* Removed some blank form action attributes that caused the HTML to invalidate
+* New: Added "Settings Updated" notification when saving plugin settings
-* Added "Settings Updated" notification when saving plugin settings
+* New: Add a parameter to the [downloads] short code for showing the complete content
-* Made some improvements to the default purchase receipt email template
+* New: Added options for linking the download titles in the [downloads] short code
-* Renamed the "Manual Payment" gateway to "Test"
+* New: Added a "price" parameter to the [downloads] short code
-* Added options for linking the download titles in the [downloads] short code
+* Fix: Bug with free downloads
-* Removed the "You have already purchased this" message from the purchase link short code / template
+* Fix: Bug with download sale/earning stats going negative when reversing purchases
-* Added a "price" parameter to the [downloads] short code
+* Tweak: Improved the CSS on the variable price option forms
-* Improved the CSS on the variable price option forms
+* Tweak: Moved the function that triggers the purchase receipt to its own function/hook so that it can be modified more easily
-* Add a parameter to the [downloads] short code for showing the complete content
+* Tweak: Made some improvements to the default purchase receipt email template
-* Fix: Bwith free downloads
+* Tweak: Renamed the "Manual Payment" gateway to "Test"
-* Moved the function that triggers the purchase receipt to its own function/hook so that it can be modified more easily
+* Tweak: Updated Spanish language files
-* Added a few new action hooks
+* Tweak: Removed some blank form action attributes that caused the HTML to invalidate
-* Updated Spanish language files
+* Tweak: Removed the "You have already purchased this" message from the purchase link short code / template

 ### 1.0.8.3 ###